 Helen Dineen Scholarship

-Ascholarship awarded on an annual basis to graduate students exhibiting a high level of academic scholarship, financial need and a desire to work with children.
+A scholarship awarded on an annual basis to graduate students exhibiting a high level of academic scholarship, financial need and a desire to work with children.
 Students must complete a FAFSA and Scholarship Application Form.
-Eligible candidates will be sent the application materials from Graduate Studies, and the forms are to be returned to Mullen 302 by September 30.
+For details on eligibility and how to apply, click here.

 A Counseling and Art Therapy scholarship award granted to the College by Carol Kelley, class of 1989.
-For details please contact the Counseling and Art Therapy Department at 440 646 8139.
+For details on eligibility and how to apply, click here.